 The Frequency Risk and Control Report will define what is considered reasonable, infrequent and tolerable for each of these criteria for transient frequency deviations.

-It is not possible to be prescriptive with regard to the type of secured event which could lead to transient frequency deviations since this will depend on the extant frequency response characteristics of the system which NGESO adjust from time to time to meet the security and quality requirements of this Standard.
+It is not possible to be prescriptive with regard to the type of secured event which could lead to transient frequency deviations since this will depend on the extant frequency response characteristics of the system which the ISOP adjust from time to time to meet the security and quality requirements of this Standard.

 The overloading of any primary transmission equipment beyond its specified time-related capability.
 Due allowance shall be made for specific conditions (e.g. ambient/seasonal temperature), pre-fault loading, agreed time-dependent loading cycles of equipment and any additional relevant procedures.
 In operational timeframes dynamic ratings may also be used where available.